artsy/artsy.github.io/_posts/2019-04-19-having-a-coffee-with-every-engineer.markdown

 these changes turned out to be tougher than we'd hoped.
 Our team is in a great spot _now_, but we didn't get from there to here via a straight line.

-In the midst of this cultural churn, I was trying to have a one-on-one with every other engineer.
+In the midst of this cultural churn, I was trying to have a one-on-one with every engineer.
 I was asking people "hey, how are you doing?
 Want to grab a coffee?"
 And that actually had a pretty big impact: if I met someone and they told me "this situation is stressing me out" or "this feels bad", it was really validating for them to hear me respond "yeah, I'm feeling this too.
 It's not just you."
 This dovetailed with my contemporaneous research